starknet-io/SNIPs/SNIPS/snip-86.md

 - Implement mechanisms to invalidate sessions when there are relevant state changes.
 If an account's state or any specified resources in the message change, the server should invalidate the affected sessions to maintain security and integrity.

-Example: The issuedAt and expirationTime fields in the message object help manage session validity, allowing for automatic session invalidation when necessary.
+Example: The issuedAt and validUntil fields in the message object help manage session validity, allowing for automatic session invalidation when necessary.

 ## History